 We aim to assist children to make the full use of their innate qualities, their skills, talents, ranges of abilities and unique potential, while empowering them to be proactive in their environment and adaptive to change.
 We seek to develop identifiable skills while nurturing each child’s capacity for living fully in whatever future unfolds for her or him.

-Some articles that emphasize the values of Waldorf education:
+Articles that emphasize the qualities of Waldorf education:

 More Green Time, Less Screen Time